 We provide high-quality education for a fair price; as the University for the Common Good, we are committed to offering accessible higher education for talented students by keeping our tuition fees low and providing a generous scholarship package of over £2.5 million per year.

 Students can opt to take a language module in levels 2, 3 and 4 of the programme.
-GCU offers modules in French, Spanish, German, Italian and Mandarin from beginners to professional level.
+GCU offers modules in French, Spanish, German, and Italian from beginners to professional level.

 There is the opportunity to undertake a half semester (three months) exchange in Level 3 of the programme, places are limited.
 Currently we have exchanges in North America, Australia, Paris, Finland Milan and Denmark.
 We are working to establish exchanges in Hong Kong, Istanbul and Milan.